 Functions are a list of statements scoped under a name that can be invoked once the name is specified somewhere in code or command prompt.
 It is recommended that functions are named following the Verb-Noun format.

 Error handling focus on what to do when things don't go as expected, which will always happen unexpectedly :).
-Seriously, taking care of possible errors, be external errors o trigger internally by your own code, is one of main differentiators between a quality and ready-to-share script vs a throwaway implementation.
+Seriously, taking care of possible errors, whether external errors o trigger internally by your own code, is one of main differentiators between a quality and ready-to-share script vs a throwaway implementation.

 Pipeline is a powerful PowerShell feature with a lot of application.
 The main concept behind the pipeline is the ability to orchestrate complex behavior by combining smaller, independent utilities.